Feedback Capacity over Networks: The Model

 \subsection{Network Stabilizability}

-We are interested in the existence of feedback control laws that stabilize the network dynamics (\ref{eqn:evol}) for the closed loop, as indicated in the following definition. \begin{definition} A feedback law stabilizes the network dynamics (\ref{eqn:evol}) if there holds for the closed loop system. \end{definition} It is easy to see that the stabilizing condition $ \sup_{t\geq 0}(|\mathbf{x}_i(t)|+|\mathbf{u}_i(t)|)< \infty $ is simply equivalent to
+We are interested in the existence of feedback control laws that stabilize the network dynamics (\ref{eqn:evol}) for the closed loop, as indicated in the following definition. \begin{definition} A feedback law stabilizes the network dynamics (\ref{eqn:evol}) if there holds for the closed loop system. \end{definition}